Public Investment Fund: Criticism

-The governance structure of PIF has been called into question, specifically with respect to how much control Mohammad bin Salman holds on decision making at PIF.
-In October 2022, Yasir Al-Rumayyan (the governor of PIF) gave an interview where he spoke about resisting the ambitious international stock buying activities being promulgated by Mohammad bin Salman at the beginning of 2020 as the world was grappling with COVID-19.
-The concern was that giving the PIF tens of billions of dollars from the Saudi central bank to fund this stock buying was risky and might devalue the local currency.
+The governance structure of PIF has been called into question, specifically with respect to how much control Mohammad bin Salman wields over investment choices and broader decision making at PIF.
+In October 2022, Yasir Al-Rumayyan (the governor of PIF) gave an interview where he spoke about resisting the ambitious purchases of international stocks advocated by Mohammad bin Salman at the beginning of 2020 as the world was grappling with COVID-19.
+The concern was that giving the PIF tens of billions of dollars from the Saudi central bank to fund this stock buying was risky, and might devalue the local currency.
 Although Mohammad bin Salman is the chairman of PIF, PIF has denied "any suggestion that the decision-making or conduct of the board of PIF is unduly influenced (or influenced in any way contrary to the principles of good governance) by the crown prince."
-Yasir Al-Rumayyan claims he was overruled by Salman of Saudi Arabia, who is still officially king.
-Yasir Al-Rumayyan also admitted that of the $35 billion spent by the PIF as part of this activity, it soon rose to $49 billion when markets rose.
+Yasir Al-Rumayyan claims he was overruled by King Salman of Saudi Arabia, who is still officially head of the Saudi state as king.
+Yasir Al-Rumayyan also admitted that the $35 billion spent by the PIF on stocks soon rose to $49 billion when markets rose.

 The fund's domestic investments tend to go to firms owned by elites with long-standing personal connections to the Saudi state.

-Some of PIF's assets were transferred to the organization in 2017 after the Saudi regime conducted an "anti-corruption" purge whereby assets of 400 of Saudi Arabia's richest individuals were seized by the regime.
+Some of PIF's assets were transferred to the organization in 2017 after the Saudi regime conducted an "anti-corruption" purge whereby assets of 400 of Saudi Arabia's richest people were seized by the regime.